bryanhughes/bbg-demo/README.md

 This project is composed of several Shell and Python scripts, two Java apps, and an Android app.
 The Python scripts do the actual controlling of the Beaglebone sensors.
 Once you install the demo, it should then always start at boot and you are done.

-It is possible to run the the python `iot_demo.py` and `run_bbg_java.sh` in separate terminals if you are interested in the console output.
-Please note that `run_bbg_java.sh` has an option to set the log level.
-The default is `severe`.
-These are standard Java log levels.
-If you want more detail, try `info`.

-In terminal #1

-    $ sudo python ./iot_demo.py

-In terminal #2

-    $ sudo ./run_bbg_java.sh

-*NOTE:* This needs to be run as `sudo`.

-The Java application implements the Nucleus SDK that provides connectivity and reads sensor data and writes out control changes.
-The Python scripts to the actual reading and control of the various sensors.

-There is also a standalone java Console application that allows you to send messages and LED changes to the Beaglebone from the command line of any computer.
-Simply unzip the release onto the other computer in any working directory and then type `./run_console.sh`.
-The Android application is a very simple mobile application that allows you to control the LED on the Beaglebone, as well as send messages to be displayed on the OLED screen.

 This tutorial goes over assembling the kit and getting started with a dashboard of your own.
 Specifically, you will:

 * Assemble the Beaglebone Green Wireless with Seeed Grove Cape